Human rights in Samoa: National level

-Early evidence of women's representation in Parliament began in 1970 (see table below).
+Early evidence of women's representation in Parliament dates back to 1970 (see table below).
 Honorable Taulapapa Faimaala was the first woman Member of Parliament (MP) in Samoa and served two terms.
-She was a pioneer for Samoan women as she was also the first Deputy Speaker of the House in 1973 until 1976.
+She was a pioneer for Samoan women as she was also the first Deputy Speaker of the House from 1973 to 1976.
 Ten years later, her daughter Honorable Fiame Naomi Mata'afa was elected as an MP and is the longest standing woman in Parliament serving 30 years.
 In 1998, Fiame became the first female Cabinet Minister who has served as the Minister for Education, Women, Community and Social Development.
 At present, Fiame is the Minister of Justice and Courts Administration.

-Over the years there has been a notable increase of female candidates.There were 22 candidates in 1996 where 3 women were selected as cabinet members.
-Most recently in March 2016 elections, a record breaking total of 24 candidates came forward in which 4 were elected.
+Over the years, there has been a notable increase in the number of female candidates.
+There were 22 candidates in 1996, where 3 women were selected as cabinet members.
+Most recently in March 2016 elections, a record-breaking total of 24 candidates came forward, of whom 4 were elected.
 In adherence to the 10 per cent quota codified in the Constitutional Amendment Act 2013, an additional woman will be added to Parliament due to the results of the elections.

-The following table indicates that despite the relatively low number of female matais, some women have been successful in national politics.
+The following table indicates that, despite the relatively low number of female matais, some women have been successful in national politics.